SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

   ```
 -->

-## Protocols That Have Semantic Requirements
+## Protocols That Have Only Semantic Requirements

 All of the example protocols above require some methods or properties,
-but a protocol doesn't have to include any requirements.
+but a protocol declaration doesn't have to include any requirements.
-You can also use a protocol to mark types
-that satisfy some *semantic* requirements ---
+You can also use a protocol to describe *semantic* requirements ---
-requirements about how values of those types behave
+that is, requirements about how values of those types behave
-and about operations that they support ---
+and about operations that they support.
-not just requirements that you express in code.
 <!--
 Avoiding the term "marker protocol",
 which more specifically refers to @_marker on a protocol.